Electroless Nickel Plating

 Satin Nickel Plating

-Satin nickel is excellent for corrosion protection, lubricity, and wear.
-Having the uniformed plating deposit and a low luster appearance makes coating most steel materials effortless.
+Satin nickel plating is excellent for corrosion protection, lubricity, and wear.
+In applications like plastic injection molds, having the uniformed plating deposit and a low luster appearance makes coating most steel materials effortless.
 Satin nickel has a .00005 – .0002 as the most requested deposit, but a thicker deposit up to .0007 can be applied as well.
 Satin nickel has a plated hardness of approximately 42 – 44 RC.
 These attributes are some of the many reasons why satin nickel is the popular choice for corrosion protection.

 Black Nickel Plating